 // Set the part in quotation marks to be the name of your parent comp. var parentComp = comp("Main Comp"); var compStartTimeInParent = parentComp.layer(thisComp.name).startTime; var audioStartTimeInParent = parentComp.layer(thisLayer.name).startTime; var timeOffset = compStartTimeInParent - audioStartTimeInParent; var startTime = this.startTime; var endTime = this.source.duration + startTime; var offsetStart = startTime + timeOffset; var offsetEnd = endTime + timeOffset; linear(time, startTime, endTime, offsetStart, offsetEnd);

-This expression looks at what time both the whole precomp and the audio layer specifically starts in the master comp, then looks at the start and end points of the audio layer inside of the precomp, and remaps the inner start & end points to match that of the master audio layer.
+This expression looks at what time both the whole precomp and the audio layer specifically starts in the master comp.
+Then it looks at the start and end points of the audio layer inside of the precomp, and remaps the inner start & end points to match that of the master audio layer.

 Now, back to our specific case.
 Here, we're giving it five variables: